-This project is a collaboration between the City of Bellingham, the Skagit River System Cooperative (on behalf of the Sauk-Suiattle Indian Tribe and the Swinomish Indian Tribal Community) and the Lummi Nation to conduct an assessment of salmonid use of estuary and nearshore habitats.
+This project was a collaboration between the City of Bellingham, the Skagit River System Cooperative (on behalf of the Sauk-Suiattle Indian Tribe and the Swinomish Indian Tribal Community) and the Lummi Nation to conduct an assessment of salmonid use of estuary and nearshore habitats.
 Project partners include NOAA (National Oceanic and Atmospheric Administration), the Bellingham Bay Action Team and the WRIA 1 Joint Board.
 The City received $125,000 for this project through the Washington State Department of Ecology via the Bellingham Bay Action Team, with the City providing $25,000 in match.

-The study will assess salmonid use of the Nooksack estuary and Bellingham Bay nearshore habitats with an emphasis on juvenile Chinook salmon.
-The project will examine juvenile Chinook salmon density dependence in the Nooksack estuary and the nearshore environment.
+The study assessed salmonid use of the Nooksack estuary and Bellingham Bay nearshore habitats with an emphasis on juvenile Chinook salmon.
+The project examined juvenile Chinook salmon density dependence in the Nooksack estuary and the nearshore environment.
 Juvenile salmon growth is influenced by food availability, food quality, and water temperature among other factors.
 These factors also influence residence time within the estuary and along the nearshore and include, by extension, habitat capacity in those areas.
 Juvenile salmon out-migrating from the Nooksack River are also potentially using shoreline habitats of Bellingham Bay, and conditions within the Nooksack estuary may influence the timing and size of fish entering Bellingham Bay.

-Data collected through previous studies by Lummi Natural Resources on juvenile salmon out-migrating from the lower Nooksack River, juvenile salmonids in the Nooksack estuary, and juvenile salmon in Bellingham Bay will be used alongside data collected through this study to describe time-based, spatial, and habitat-use patterns of juvenile salmon in the estuary and nearshore environments.
+Data collected through previous studies by Lummi Natural Resources on juvenile salmon out-migrating from the lower Nooksack River, juvenile salmonids in the Nooksack estuary, and juvenile salmon in Bellingham Bay was used alongside data collected through this study to describe time-based, spatial, and habitat-use patterns of juvenile salmon in the estuary and nearshore environments.
 Native Nooksack Chinook, Bull Trout, and steelhead are listed as Threatened under the Endangered Species Act.
 Results from this study can inform long-term salmonid recovery efforts.

-The primary outcomes of the study are:
+The primary outcomes of the study were: